Information about all aspects of sexual health including contraception, sexually transmitted infections and pregnancy.

 If your pregnancy was unplanned you can contact your GP or college nurse who will offer non-judgmental advice about the choices you have if you are pregnant.
 Alternatively, you can contact the GUM Clinic at the Churchill Hospital for external advice and support.

 Sexually Transmitted Infections

 If you are concerned that you have a Sexually Transmitted Infection (STI), or have recently had unprotected sex, your college GP or nurse, or Oxfordshire Sexual Health Service can screen for STIs such as chlamydia and gonorrhoea.
 It is important to note that chlamydia is the most common STI in the UK.
 It affects around 1 in 14 under 25s and many of those who have chlamydia have no symptoms.
-Note, only Oxfordshire Sexual Health Service can provide a full screening, including HIV texts.
+There has also been a cluster of gonorrhoea infections amongst students in Oxford in the last year.
+Note, only Oxfordshire Sexual Health Service can provide a full screening, including HIV tests.

 Oxfordshire Sexual Health Services and OUSU run STI testing sessions within colleges.
 For more information, contact your common room officers.